YeDawa/DumpSync/README.md

 - **PDF Report**: Generate PDF reports for your dump files and your settings.
 - **Truncate**: Truncate tables to remove all data from the specified table.
 - **Visual**: Visualize the table structure of a database.
+- **Pull**: Pull the latest changes from a remote database to your local environment.

 ## Installation